Things to do

 The rangers organise fishing tuition for children in the summer holidays with experienced angling coaches.
 See the events pages for more details.

 Please note: at times of particularly high water, a number of the fishing bays may be submerged.
 The rangers reserve the right to reserve fishing swims for fishing tuition sessions and events at any time.
-Please call to check availability.
+Please call before travelling to check availability.

 Please see our full terms and conditions for more information.

 |Adult (17 to 65 yrs)